pmbuko/shell-building-blocks/ADDITIONAL_RESOURCES.md

 This is a companion to the above guide.
 It covers some of the most frequently asked Bash questions, most being in the "How can I do x?" format.
 [Bash Pitfalls](http://mywiki.wooledge.org/BashPitfalls)
 This page shows common errors that Bash programmers make and how to avoid them.
 [Bash Guide for Beginners](http://www.tldp.org/LDP/Bash-Beginners-Guide/html/)
 This site covers bash basics and dips slightly into advanced usage.
 [Advanced Bash-Scripting Guide](http://tldp.org/LDP/abs/html/)
 This tutorial assumes no previous knowledge of scripting or programming, but progresses rapidly toward an intermediate/advanced level of instruction… all the while sneaking in little nuggets of UNIX wisdom and lore.
 It serves as a textbook, a manual for self-study, and as a reference and source of knowledge on shell scripting techniques.
 The exercises and heavily-commented examples invite active reader participation, under the premise that the only way to really learn scripting is to write scripts.
+[Shell Check](http://www.shellcheck.net/)
+ShellCheck is a static analysis and linting tool for sh/bash scripts.
+It's mainly focused on handling typical beginner and intermediate level syntax errors and pitfalls where the shell just gives a cryptic error message or strange behavior, but it also reports on a few more advanced issues where corner cases can cause delayed failures.
 Awk
 ---[Awk Primer](http://www.vectorsite.net/tsawk.html)
 Provides a guided tour of awk, including command-line examples and detailed descriptions of all awk functions.